Social Democrats (Socialdemokraterna)

 Swedish PM Stefan Löfven.
 Photo: Helena Wande/TT

-Background: Formerly the head of one of the country's most powerful unions, IF Metall, Stefan Löfven was persuaded to stand for leadership following record-low poll ratings for the Social Democrats in 2012 and led the party to victory in the parliamentary elections two years later.
+Background: Formerly the head of one of the country's most powerful unions, IF Metall, Stefan Löfven was persuaded to stand for leadership following then-record-low poll ratings for the Social Democrats in 2012 and led the party to victory in the parliamentary elections two years later.
 He started his career as a welder after growing up with an adoptive family in Örnsköldsvik, a small industrial town in northern Sweden.
-Löfven’s time in office hasn’t been easy: it started with him calling a snap election after his party’s budget was blocked in parliament in late 2014, and though that was cancelled after his centre-left coalition struck a deal with the centre-right Alliance parties, there was little time to rest as he was tasked with guiding Sweden’s response to the record 163,000 people who sought asylum in the country in 2015 at the peak of the refugee crisis.
+Löfven's time in office hasn't been easy: it started with him calling a snap election after his party's budget was blocked in parliament in late 2014, and though that was cancelled after his centre-left coalition struck a deal with the centre-right Alliance parties, there was little time to rest as he was tasked with guiding Sweden's response to the record 163,000 people who sought asylum in the country in 2015 at the peak of the refugee crisis.

 Some of the party's more controversial policies in their current term have been recognizing Palestine which has contributed to a deterioration in relations with Israel and implementing temporary border controls.
 Its push for a feminist foreign policy saw relations with Saudi Arabia grow frosty in 2015 meanwhile, resulting in Sweden cancelling a military cooperation agreement with the country.